This article was last updated Sept. 16, 2022.

 Depending on the type of Medicare coverage you have, there may be yearly changes to your cost, benefits, coverage and network of health care providers and pharmacies.
 That’s why AEP is so important — it’s your one chance every year to review your Medicare coverage.

 - Switch from your current Medicare Advantage plan to a new Medicare Advantage plan

 - Switch from your current Part D prescription drug plan to a new Part D plan

-- Change from Original Medicare to Medicare Advantage or a Part D plan
+- Change from Original Medicare to Medicare Advantage

 - Drop your Medicare Advantage plan or Part D prescription drug plan and return to Original Medicare

 AEP technically applies to Medicare Advantage and Medicare prescription drug coverage.
-However, even if you’re enrolled in Medicare supplement or are interested in exploring other Medicare options, AEP is a good time to do that.
+However, even if you’re enrolled in Medicare Supplement or are interested in exploring other Medicare options, AEP is a good time to do that.

-Not sure if Medicare Advantage or Medicare supplement is right for you?
+Not sure if Medicare Advantage or Medicare Supplement is right for you?